jmaher/alert_manager/README.md

 ### OSX based Alert Manager development with Docker

 1. Visit [Docker][docker] and get docker up and running on your system.
-Ensure you are using version 1.3.3 - 1.4.0 has a [bug][bug] that prevents it from working with many external tools.

-2. Run boot2docker start in a terminal once it is installed.
-Ensure that you run the export DOCKER_HOST=... lines when prompted:
+And ensure that you run the export DOCKER_HOST=... lines when prompted:

-        boot2docker start
         export DOCKER_HOST=tcp://192.168.59.103:2375

-3. Run the following git clone to a directory of your choosing:
+2. Run the following git clone to a directory of your choosing:

         git clone https://github.com/jmaher/alert_manager.git

-4. Run virtualenv on the git cloned directory to setup the Python virtual environment:
+3. Run virtualenv on the git cloned directory to setup the Python virtual environment:

         virtualenv alert_manager

-5. cd into the name of the directory into which you cloned the git repository
+4. cd into the name of the directory into which you cloned the git repository

         cd alert_manager

-6. Activate the virtual environment:
+5. Activate the virtual environment:

         source bin/activate

-7. Run make to create your local docker containers:
+6. Run make to create your local docker containers:

         cd dockerfiles; make all

-8. Start the collection of containers!:
+7. Start the collection of containers!
+(Note: maybe you need to install fig by pip install fig before you run it):

         fig up

-9. Visit http://localhost:8080/alerts.html in your browser, or http://192.168.59.103:8080/alerts.html if localhost doesn't work and you should be all set.
+8. Visit http://localhost:8080/alerts.html in your browser, or http://192.168.59.103:8080/alerts.html if localhost doesn't work and you should be all set.
+One thing need to point out is the IP address you visit is not restricted to "192.168.59.103", just keep it same as your docker environment host(DOCKER_HOST) which been setted in step 1.

 ### Windows based Alert Manager development with Docker